zama-ai/concrete/docs/dev/explanation/float-fusing.md

     return add_int
 ```

 From `add_int` you will find two `Add` nodes going from int to float (`x_1` and `y_1`) which we cannot represent with a single input table look-up.
-Kolmogorov–Arnold representation theorem states that every multivariate continuous function can be represented as a superposition of continuous functions of one variable ([from Wikipedia](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Arnold_representation_theorem)), so the above case could be handled in future versions of **Concrete**.
+Kolmogorov–Arnold representation theorem states that every multivariate continuous function can be represented as a superposition of continuous functions of one variable ([from Wikipedia](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Arnold_representation_theorem)), so the above case could be handled in future versions of **Concrete** tools.